Humanities Commons Privacy Statement

 That information is recorded in our user database, but only your Google identifier is used to connect to your account.
 Google may send additional information, including your Google profile URL, your profile picture, and your name; this information is not recorded and is not used by Humanities Commons.

-When you use Twitter to authenticate, the log-in process takes place on Twitter’s servers.
+ii.
+Twitter.
+When you use Twitter to create and authenticate your account, the log-in process takes place on Twitter’s servers.
 Humanities Commons receives the following information:

 - Your unique Twitter identifier, a string of digits that identifies your account